edgepointlearning/edgepointlearning.github.io/_pages/stories.md

 At EdgePoint, we believe learning program success means your training has a measureable impact on performance at the enterprise, team or individual level.

-EdgePoint Enables™ our clients to rapidly develop and deploy best-fit learning programs designed to meet your specific business needs.
+EdgePoint Enables our clients to rapidly develop and deploy best-fit learning programs designed to meet your specific business needs.

 [Contact us](#) to talk about how we can work together.